datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 ## Collaboration

-The Data Partnership is not only about licensing and data, but it is about sharing code, knowledge and building a community.
+The *Partnership* is not only about licensing and data, but it is about sharing code, knowledge and building a community.
 That is why we take advantage of everything GitHub has to offer.

 You are more than welcome to share your own contributions.
 Certainly your team’s efforts will be much appreciated and recognized by your peers and the public.